Neo-Assyrian Empire Map

 God, however, begs to differ with Assyria's arrogant pronouncements and sends the Angel of the Lord to kill 185,000 troops as they prepared to take Jerusalem (2Kings 18 - 19, Isaiah 37:33 - 38).
 Sennacherib and his forces end up experiencing the worst and most one-sided military defeat in Biblical (and human) history (2Kings 18 - 19, Isaiah 37:33 - 38)!

 Neo-Assyrian king Esarhaddon is mentioned in Isaiah 37:38.
 Manasseh, king of Judah for 55 years (696 - 642), was the longest reigning monarch of both the kingdoms of Israel and Judah.
-Esarhaddon, and his successor, both claim that Manasseh paid tribute money to them.
+Esarhaddon, and his successor, both claim that Manasseh paid tribute money to them (Mysterious Numbers of the Hebrew Kings).

-It is during the reign of Ashurbanipal that the Neo-Assyrian empire reached its peak of power and territorial control.
+It is during the reign of Ashurbanipal that the Assyrian Empire reached its peak of power and territorial control.
+It was only after his death that Assyria began to decline to its ultimate demise.